Ľubomír Willwéber

 Ľubomír Willwéber (born 11 September 1992) is a Slovak footballer who currently plays for Dukla Banská Bystrica as a midfielder.

 He was born in Banská Bystrica and currently captains 2.
 Liga club Dukla Banská Bystrica.

 Club career

+Early career

+Willwéber played in the youth categories of Dukla, but he took his first senior steps in the lower league in ŠK Badín, from where he headed for half a year to the team from Euratsfeld, a participant in the sixth Austrian league, in the spring of 2014.
+In the summer, he returned to Badín for half a year and then joined Dukla in February 2015.
+At that time, he made his first 14 starts in the Slovak First Football League, but Banská Bystrica took last place and was relegated.

-Willwéber played 43 games for Czech club FK Frýdek-Místek before being transferred to Slovak club Dukla Banská Bystrica.
+Willwéber played 43 games for Czech club FK Frýdek-Místek before being transferred to Slovak side Dukla Banská Bystrica.

+Dukla Banská Bystrica

+In August 2018, he joined Dukla again, with whom he gradually won first sixth and then second place three times in the second league, which in the 2021/22 season meant direct promotion to the top competition, as the first league players FK Senica and ŠKF Sereď did not meet the licensing conditions.

-Willwéber made his debut for Dukla in a 2–0 loss against MFK Zemplín Michalovce.
+Willwéber made his first division debut for Dukla in a 2–0 loss against MFK Zemplín Michalovce.
 He scored his first goal for the red and whites in a 3–2 loss against MFK Ružomberok.
+In 2025, Dukla were relegated to the second division.